 Now alone, I rented a bicycle.
 Most of the things in Tulum are just outside of easy walking range, but that puts them well inside of cycling range.
 A bicycle path even extends almost the entire way to the archaeological site of Tulum.

 Tulum combined the worst of Chichén Itzá and Ek’ Balam.
 The site is really small.
 The buildings are predominantly collapsed.
+You couldn’t climb anything.
 And, it was crowded.
 If felt like as many people as Chichén Itzá in far less space.
 I think my favorite site has been Chichén Itzá, although seeing Marnie climbing the main temple at Ek’ Balam was awesome.

 Grand Cenote on the other hand was awesome.
 While well-commercialized, there weren’t many people there.
 I’d had a hot day in the sun, so a swim was perfect.
 Once in the water I discovered there are two cenotes connected underground, and I could swim between them.
 One of the caverns had bats flittering about.

-From there I had only a short ride to the remaining cenote on my agenda.
+From there I had only a short ride to the remaining cenote.
 I think someone found a cenote in their backyard, stuck up a sign, and waited for the money to roll in.
 Cenote Calavera is significantly smaller than any of the others I’ve seen (maybe 20′ across), but had a couple of 4′ holes you could jump into and fall into the waters below.

 I returned to the hostel to find Marnie finally moving about.
 We walked over to return the bicycle.
 After some discussion, she decided she’d like to visit Grand Cenote.
 Since the Internet was out at the hostel, we walked over to the bus station to check the schedule for tomorrow and purchase tickets.
 That was my first successful 100% Spanish conversation.
 My Spanish isn’t great, and I tend to get tongue-tied as well.